sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/README.md

 # Reproduce the Paper Figures (Level 1)

-This replication level allows other researcher to independently reproduce the results of our paper starting form the experimental data we collected during our empirical evaluation.
+This replication level allows other researcher to independently reproduce the results of our paper starting from the experimental data we collected during our empirical evaluation.

 Follow this steps:
 1. Download the datasets used in our evaluation section from this [link](https://doi.org/10.6084/m9.figshare.20703091.v1).